Bureau of Behavioral Health

 License: Candidates for this position must possess a current license as a registered nurse from the Maryland State Board of Nursing

 • A bachelor’s degree in a related field from an accredited college or university and one year of experience as a registered nurse may be substituted for the required education.

 • Two years of experience as a registered nurse may be substituted for the required education

 How to Apply

-Applicants who meet the minimum qualifications can apply.
-Send a completed County application or resume along with personal statement to: Sheri Streit, 3 Harry S. Truman Parkway, Annapolis, MD 21401; fax to 410-222-4392; or email firstname.lastname@example.org.
-Open until filled.
+Applicants who meet the minimum qualications can apply.
+Send a completed Anne Arundel County Government application or a resume with a copy of the nursing license to: to Sheri Streit, Human Resources, 3 Harry S. Truman Parkway, HD #18, Annapolis, MD 21401; fax to 410-222-4392; or email firstname.lastname@example.org by September 27, 2021.